Surrogate-assisted distributed swarm optimisation for computationally expensive geoscientific models: Application: Landscape evolution models

-In order to demonstrate the optimisation procedure, we select problems where synthetic initial topography is created using present day topography or synthetically generated and used in our previous work \citep{chandra2018PT-Bayes_,Chandra2018_Bayeslands_}.
-The selected LEM features a \textit{continental margin} (CM) problem that is selected taking into account computational time of a single model run as it takes less than three seconds on a single central processing unit (CPU).
-The CM problem initial topography is selected from present-day South Island of New Zealand as shown in Figure \ref{fig:cm-map} which covers 136 by 123 kilometers.
-We provide a visualization of the initial and final topographies along with erosion/deposition map for CM problem. in Figure \ref{fig:craterdata}.
+In order to demonstrate the optimisation procedure, we select problems where synthetic initial topography has been created using present day topography and used in our previous work \citep{chandra2018PT-Bayes_,Chandra2018_Bayeslands_}.
+The selected LEM features a continental margin (CM) problem that is selected taking into account computational time of a single model run as it takes less than three seconds on a single central processing unit (CPU).
+The CM problem initial topography is selected from the present-day South Island of New Zealand as shown in Figure \ref{fig:cm-map} which covers 136 by 123 kilometres.
+We provide a visualization of the initial and final topographies along with an erosion/deposition map for CM problem in Figure \ref{fig:craterdata}.
 The CM features six free parameters (Table \ref{tab:truevalues}).
-Notable feature in all three problems is that they model both the elevation and erosion/deposition topography.
-We use the initial topography (Figure \ref{fig:craterdata}) and true values in in Table \ref{tab:truevalues} and run the Badlands LEM simulating 1 million years to synthetically generate ground-truth topography.
+The notable feature of all three problems is that they model both elevation and erosion/deposition topography.
+We use the initial topography (Figure \ref{fig:craterdata}) and the true values given in Table \ref{tab:truevalues}, and run the Badlands LEM by simulating 1 million years to synthetically generate the ground-truth topography.
 We then create a fitness function with the ground-truth topography and set experiments so that the proposed optimisation methods can get back the true values.
-The details about the fitness function is given in the following section.
+The details about the fitness function are given in the following section.